d-schmidt/learnprogramming/docs/index.md

 > Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
 > - Linus Torvalds

-I've learned programming at the age of ten, when my dad gave me a BASIC book.
+I've learned programming at the age of ten, when my dad gave me a [BASIC](https://en.wikipedia.org/wiki/BASIC) book.
 That was twenty years ago.
 It is still fun and I would like to share some of that fun.
 If you are willing to try it, I will show you how to get in.

 # Tutorials
-{% for post in site.pages %}
+{% for post in site.posts reversed %}
 1. [{{ post.title }}]({{ site.baseurl }}{{ post.url }})
 {% endfor %}